-5.1.3--DESIGN STANDARDS AND GUIDELINES
+5.1.3 DESIGN STANDARDS AND GUIDELINES

-A.-All public sanitary sewer systems shallare to be of a gravity flow design, unless other factors dictate the use of a force main and lift station.
-For lift station and force main requirements, refer to Section 5.7.2 and Section 5.7.3.GES, Section 5.7.2 (Wastewater Lift Station) and GES, Section 5.7.3 (Force Main).
-Developments that require the construction of lift station facilities and force mains shall address the facilities compatibility with the Agency's City of Prescott's Wastewater Collection Model.

-B.-A civil engineer registered in the State of Arizona shall analyze, design and seal all proposed wastewater system project plans, reports and specifications that are determined by the City/Town Engineer to have an impact on the wastewater collection system.
-The effects of peak flow shall be examined to ensure proper sizing and layout of proposed wastewater system facilities, including impacts to existing off-site facilities.
+- A. All public sanitary sewer systems shall be of a gravity flow design, unless other factors dictate the use of a force main and lift station.
+For lift station and force main requirements, refer to Section 5.7.2 and Section 5.7.3.
+Developments that require the construction of lift station facilities and force mains shall address the facilities' compatibility with the Agency's Wastewater Collection Model. - B. A civil engineer registered in the State of Arizona shall analyze, design and seal all proposed wastewater system project plans, reports and specifications that are determined by the City/Town Engineer to have an impact on the wastewater collection system.
+The effects of peak flow shall be examined to ensure proper sizing and layout of proposed wastewater system facilities, including impacts to existing offsite facilities.

-5.1.4 --FEDERAL, STATE AND COUNTY REGULATIONS
+5.1.4 FEDERAL, STATE AND COUNTY REGULATIONS

-U.S.A.- Environmental Protection Agency (EPA) Regulations
+A. U.S. Environmental Protection Agency (EPA)

-1. The U.S. Environmental Protection Agency (EPA) requires the AgencyCity of Prescott to develop and implement a pretreatment program to control discharges that might harm publicly owned treatment facilities.the Publicly Owned Treatment Works (POTW).
-The program establishes local discharge limits for non-residential users, and provides a permitting process based on the users'users' discharges and types of businesses.
+The U.S. Environmental Protection Agency (EPA) requires the Agency to develop and implement a pretreatment program to control discharges that might harm publicly owned treatment facilities.
+The program establishes local discharge limits for non-residential users, and provides a permitting process based on the users' discharges and types of businesses.